scholzj/aws-minikube/README.md

 AWS Minikube is a single node Kubernetes deployment in AWS.
 It creates an EC2 host and deploys the Kubernetes cluster using [Kubeadm](https://kubernetes.io/docs/admin/kubeadm/) tool.
 It provides full integration with AWS.
 It is also able to handle ELB load balancers, EBS disks, Route53 domains and other AWS resources.

+**This project is intended for short-lived development and testing.
+Not for production use.**

 <!-- TOC depthFrom:2 -->

 - [Updates](#updates)